-DELIVERY Face-to-face, Distance learning, etc. Face-to-face at the studio USE OF INFORMATION AND COMMUNICATIONS TECHNOLOGY Use of ICT in teaching, laboratory education, communication with students Use of ICT in teaching Use of ICT in studio education Use of ICT in communication with the students TEACHING METHODS Activity Semester workload The manner and methods of teaching are described in detail.
-Lectures 9 Lectures, seminars, laboratory practice, Tutorials 15 fieldwork, study and analysis of bibliography, tutorials, placements, clinical practice, art workshop, interactive teaching, educational visits, project, essay writing, artistic creativity, etc. Studio exercises 51 The student's study hours for each learning activity are given as well as the hours of non-directed study according to the principles of the ECTS Course total 75 teaching hours STUDENT PERFORMANCE
+DELIVERY Face-to-face at the studio Face-to-face, Distance learning, etc. USE OF INFORMATION AND Use of ICT in teaching COMMUNICATIONS TECHNOLOGY Use of ICT in studio education Use of ICT in teaching, laboratory education, Use of ICT in communication v vith the students communication with students TEACHING METHODS Activity Semester workload The manner and methods of teaching are Lectures 9 described in detail.
+Lectures, seminars, laboratory practice, Tutorials 15 fieldwork, study and analysis of bibliography, Studio exercises 51 tutorials, placements, clinical practice, art workshop, interactive teaching, educational visits, project, essay writing, artistic creativity, etc. ctc.
+The student's study hours for each learning activity are given as well as the hours of non- directed study according to the principles of the ECTS ECIS Course total 75 teaching hours STUDENT PERFORMANCE